shayanray/MedMesh-PennApps18/README.md

 We developed a web application where patient can provide his personal information and get a custom-made recommendation through an automated system.

 To accomplish this goal, we first developed a machine learning model which predicts the probability of stroke due to atrial fibrillation.
 With 24/7 monitoring in the Fitbit, our application collects this information and passes it in as an input, in addition to other personal data collected during the sign-in, to determine the probability of having a stroke.
-Finally, we offer custom-made recommendations to the patient through use of an interactive chatbot on our webpage.
+Finally, we offer custom-made recommendations to the patient through use of an interactive chatbot on our website.

 ## Requirements